Ada-Developers-Academy/independent-ai-topics/02-prompting-101/improving-chatGPTs-responses.md

 ### !end-callout

-This incorrect answer is clearly not desired, but we can often get to a correct response for this question by asking the AI tool to show it's work and reason itself to a correct answer.
+This incorrect answer is clearly not desired, but we can often get to a correct response for this question by asking the AI tool to show its work and reason itself to a correct answer.
 Try out this updated prompt in either the same chat or a new one:

 > Is 6113 a prime number?
 Think step by step and reason yourself to the right decisions to make sure we get it right.